duckdb/duckdb-web/_posts/2024-09-14-sql-only-extensions.md

 However, once `columns` are involved, a `PIVOT` is required.

 This function can operate on one or more `table_names` that are passed in as a parameter.
-Any set of tables will first be vertically stacked and then pivoted.
+Any set of tables (or views!) will first be vertically stacked and then pivoted.

 ## Example Using `pivot_table`